hperrin/svelte-material-ui/packages/form-field/README.md

 A wrapper to align an input and its label.

-MDC Form Fields make the Input/Label RTL-aware and also activates a ripple effect.
+SMUI Form Fields make the Input/Label RTL-aware and also activates a ripple effect.

 # Installation